 Extreme tiredness (fatigue) is a common side effect of liver cancer and its treatment.
 Confusion may also occur, but this is a rare side effect.

-Many people with primary liver cancer experience fatigue.
-This is different to normal tiredness as it doesn’t always go away with rest or sleep.
+Many people with secondary liver cancer experience fatigue.
+This is different to feeling tired as it doesn’t always go away with rest or sleep.
 The fatigue may be a side effect of treatment or caused by the cancer itself.
-Managing fatigue is an important part of cancer care.

 For more on this, see Fatigue and cancer or listen to the podcast below.

-Chronic liver disease may cause toxic substances to build up in the blood, which can affect how your brain functions.
-Called hepatic encephalopathy, it can lead to confusion or disorientation and, in severe cases, coma.
-Carers need to look out for these symptoms as this condition can develop quickly.
+Secondary liver cancer may cause toxic substances to build up in the blood, which can affect brain function.
+Called hepatic encephalopathy, this can lead to confusion or disorientation and, in severe cases, coma.
 Hepatic encephalopathy can be controlled with medicines.